JorgenBrattang/staying-healthy/README.md

 ### Strategy

+The Strategy for this site is to get people to understand the basic knowledge of anatomy and about the importance of stretching.

+The target groups are:
+- All Ages
+- Users who want to know how to feel better and staying healthy
+- Who want to know more about their bodies

 ```
 <u>This text will be removed, its just a guideline!</u>
 What are you aiming to achieve in the first place, and for whom?
 ```

 ### Scope

 ```
 <u>This text will be removed, its just a guideline!</u>